GonzaloPerezBlasco/D3MLPolarization/PredictWithModel/ML/READMEPredictAmorphous.md

 <h1>PredictAmorphous.ipynb </h1>

+<h2>Objective of program:</h2>

-It takes the files from AmorphousFileLecturePredict.ipynb and predicts with them.
-There is now only one function that can be used for prediction, Predict.
+It takes the files from *AmorphousToPredictFiles* and predicts with them.
+There is now only one function that can be used for prediction called *Predict*.
 **IMPORTANT, IN THE FOLDER AmorphousModels YOU HAVE TO MANUALLY PASTE THE FOLDERS WITH THE MODELS.
+THE BEST MODELS UNTIL 2025 ARE ALREADY LOADED.
 IT IS A MANUAL PROCESS.
 THE REST OF THE PROCESS SHOULD BE AUTOMATED EXCEPT FOR THE TIME CONDITIONS THAT ARE ASKED TO THE USER**

+<h2>Input:</h2>

+1. **AmorphousToPredictFiles**
+For each Complexity and each num_augmentations (a.k.a, for each model structure and data organization) a folder is created.

+    1.1 **Model\_{Complexity}\_{num\_augmentations}**
+**THESE ARE THE FOLDERS YOU NEED TO COPY AND PASTE INSIDE THE PREDICTING CODE FOLDERS.
+THE WHOLE FOLDER NOT JUST THE CONTENTS**
+Inside these folders you have the entire model and the scalers all ready to use for prediction.
+Note: The corrections are dependent on the static parameters and not the model or the training routine.
+Therefore this models will not give you the corrected predictions.
+(Do not worry, in the prediction files these corrections are automatically done if you don't change the flag that activates them)

+       1.1.1 Model_{Complexity}_{num_augmentations}.keras The model file

+       1.1.2 scaler_static_{Complexity}_{num_augmentations}_PolarizationD3.pkl.
+The scaler for the static parameters (initial and final polarizations included) used in this isolated-experiment iteration

+       1.1.3 scaler_time_{Complexity}_{num_augmentations}_PolarizationD3.pkl.
+The scaler for the time evolution used in this isolated-experiment iteration

+       1.1.4 scaler_y_{Complexity}_{num_augmentations}.pkl.
+The scaler for the polarization values used in this isolated-experiment iteration

+2. **Initial time**.
+A number the code will demand after running the cells.
+If you want to start doing predictions 36000 seconds before the first measurement, type -36000.
+If you want it to start an hour later, type +3600.
+It accepts any integer number
+3. **Final time**.
+A number the code will demand after running the cells.
+If you want to finish doing predictions 72000 seconds after the last measurement, type +72000.
+If you want to predict until two hours before the final experimental measurement, type -7200.
+It accepts any integer number
+4. **Elapsed time**.
+A number the code will demand after running the cells.
+It determines the time interval between predictions.

+5. **AbsoluteTimes.txt**
+It is only created if you use Predict (not with PredictWithPolarizationTimeReference).
+It stores for each experiment (and model, if I have time I will remove those duplications) the name of the experiment, the time where the first polarization measurement was recorded (in an absolute format like "2023-12-08 13:06:39") and the time value that was used for the Predict function (it is just DiffractogramAbsoluteTime that was added so there is a txt file with all the information needed to change from time intervals with random reference points to absolute time strings if needed)

+<h2>Output: </h2>

+1. **AmorphousPredictionsFolder**
+It contains all the predictions for all experiments in *AmorphousToPredictFiles* and all models from *AmorphousModels*.
+The contents are showed on the graph.
+Each sub-subfolder (model and experiment selected) has four files, the first two .txt files (alphabetically ordered) are the original files.
+The other one (*PredictedData_{model}_{experiment}.txt*) has the predictions.
+The png file has the predicitons and the initial and final experimental measurements.

+There is a special folder inside **AmorphousPredictionsFolder** with the combined model.
+It only contains a .txt file with the weighted average of all other prediciton files.

+3. **AmorphousExecution_times.txt**
+It records the time it took each individual experiment to be fully predicted.
+The time depends on the amount of points and model but they are normally not more than 2 seconds long

+4. **AmorphousLogFile_PredictingML.txt**
+It is a log with all the important steps that the code has done

 Here is a diagram of the folder output structure:
         A folder structure with the predictions: